Tracking that still works after the next platform update.

 What attribution model should I use?

 For most SMBs, data-driven attribution in GA4 plus a simple last-click reality check is enough.
 Custom multi-touch attribution models are usually more trouble than they're worth below a certain budget.
-We'll recommend what fits the business, not what sounds most sophisticated.
+I'll recommend what fits the business, not what sounds most sophisticated.

 -